ytinyui/tls-requests/docs/index.md

 # TLS REQUESTS
-**A powerful and lightweight Python library for making secure and reliable HTTP/TLS Fingerprint requests.**
+**A powerful and lightweight Python library for making secure and reliable HTTP/TLS fingerprint requests.**

 * * *